ajayguna-96/Finding-Similarity-between-Vector-Models-of-images-using-Similarity-Scores/README.md

 Author: Ashwin Karthik Ambalavanan
 Contributors: 1.
 Ajay Gunasekaran
        	      2. Aditya Vikram Sharma

 Download the folder into the C:/ Drive so that all file paths are supported.
 Download the devset from: http://skuld.cs.umass.edu/traces/mmsys/2015/paper-5.

 The codebase is used for finding similarity between users, images and locations from features extracted from a set of images in flickr as given in the link: http://skuld.cs.umass.edu/traces/mmsys/2015/paper-5

 Check the detailed description of tasks in the pdf file attached with the project.
 The task code SHOULD be run in the order described for correct execution.
-For detailed explanation of the logic used in each of the 5 tasks, check "README_Tasks.txt" in the same folder.
+For detailed explanation of the logic used in each of the 5 tasks, check "Code/README_Tasks.txt".

 The dataset describes features describing Images taken in Locations that are annotated manually by Users.
 There are two types of features: